vatichild/laravel-filtero/README.md

 Your request can contain various options for filtering, searching, and sorting:

 - **Search**: Use the `search` query parameter to perform a search.
 Example: `?search=example@example.com`.
+-
+    - To search multiple columns as one, like searching for "John Doe" across first_name and last_name, use the CONCAT_WS function in your searchable array.
 - **Sort**: Use the `sort` query parameter to specify the sorting column.
 You can use dot notation for relational sorting.
 Example: `?sort=recipient.first_name`.
 - **Filter**: Use query parameters to filter data based on specific attributes.